cambridge-ceu/csd3/Python/GWAS-Catalog.md

 European Life Science Research Infrastructure Login, Contact: <support@aai.lifescience-ri.eu>, Homepage: <https://lifescience-ri.eu/ls-login/>

-Like the entry for DNAnexus here, the collection of software relate to data submission to the GWAS Catalog.
+Like the entry for DNAnexus which uses available setup, the collection of software relate to data submission to the GWAS Catalog.
 For these, we involve `ceuadmin/snakemake`

 ```bash
 module load ceuadmin/snakemake